 Your baby will love to play with water at around 7 months and if it is summer, having water play each day is a great way to spend some play time.
 A wading pool can be great fun, especially when there are some brightly coloured toys suitable for pouring.
 Just remember your water safety, always stay with your baby whenever they are around water and never leave them unsupervised.

-If you have put your own grooming needs on hold since the baby’s birth, make a hairdressing or beautician appointment, or make time to pamper yourself at home.
-Share the baby minding with a friend and enjoy the feeling of being cared for, rather than always being the carer.
-A couple of hours of “me” time can be incredibly restorative to self esteem.
+If you have put your own needs on hold since the baby’s birth, a couple of hours of “me” time can be incredibly restorative to your wellbeing and self esteem.
+However you choose to spend this time, make it about you.
+Go for a walk or go shopping, see a movie, go out for lunch with a friend, make a hairdressing or beautician appointment, or make time to pamper yourself at home.
+Share the baby minding with a friend and enjoy the feeling of doing something for you, rather than always being the carer.

 Think about how you feel towards your baby and if you are as deeply attached as you would like to be.
 It can take time to fall in love with our babies and by 7 months there has generally been enough time and exposure for this to have happened.